Docker-Update/UpdateBoard/readme.md

 - If semver tags are available, the highest version is considered "last version".
 - Otherwise, the system tries a fallback on the tag `latest`.

-## Notes importantes

-- This project and currently in the creation phase and therefore not finished

 ## Contributors

 <a href="https://github.com/Docker-Update/UpdateBoard/graphs/contributors">